 DRUG INTERACTIONS: COMBIGAN® may reduce blood pressure.
 Use caution in patients on antihypertensives and/or cardiac glycosides.

-Observe patients receiving a beta‐adrenergic blocking agent orally and COMBIGAN® for additive effects of beta‐blockade, both systemic and on intraocular pressure.
+Observe patients receiving a beta‐adrenergic blocking agent either orally or intravenously and COMBIGAN® for additive effects of beta‐blockade, both systemic and on intraocular pressure.
 Concomitant use of two topical beta‐adrenergic blocking agents is not recommended.

 Use caution in the co‐administration of beta‐adrenergic blocking agents (eg, COMBIGAN®) and oral or intravenous calcium antagonists due to possible atrioventricular conduction disturbances, left ventricular failure, and hypotension.
 Avoid co-administration in patients with impaired cardiac function.